Secret Machines

-Secret Machines are an American alternative rock band, originally from Dallas, Texas, United States, before moving to New York City.
+Secret Machines are an American alternative rock band, originally from Dallas, Texas, before moving to New York City.
 The original lineup consisted of two brothers, Brandon (vocals, bass guitar and keyboards) and Benjamin Curtis (guitar and backing vocals), and Josh Garza (drums).
 Benjamin left the band in March 2007 to focus on his work with School of Seven Bells, and was replaced on guitar by Phil Karnats.
 The re-activated band is a two-piece, with the remaining members being Brandon Curtis and Josh Garza.

 History

 Early years

 Before forming Secret Machines, the members played in various Dallas bands such as UFOFU, Captain Audio, Comet, When Babies Eat Pennies, and Tripping Daisy.
 Captain Audio was formed by Garza and vocalist/guitarist/chief songwriter Regina Chellew in the late Nineties as a two-piece noise duo.
 Brandon—and occasionally Ben—Curtis joined soon after as the original duo began to develop a more standard rock sound.
 In a little over a year they had recorded and released the EP My Ears Are Ringing But My Heart's OK and the full-length Luxury Or Whether It Is Better To Be Loved Than Feared.
 Shortly after the release of Luxury the band went on extended hiatus and eventually disbanded when Garza and the Curtis brothers moved to New York, leaving Chellew in Dallas to form the band Chao and later join indie pop outfit The Happy Bullets.